mdinino/Games/README.md

 NOTE: WasmJs will crash for now util SQLDelight supports a driver for that build.

+Unit test to come after games are implemented.

 Make sure to install the [Kotlin Multiplatform Plugin](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform) in Android Studio.

 Known issue: when screens are being transitioned in when animation, button clicks are not available